ADA National Network Webinar Series:

 Inclusion of Persons with Disabilities

-These 90 minute webinars are delivered by the Pacific ADA Center using the Blackboard Collaborate webinar platform.
+These 90 minute webinars are delivered by the Pacific ADA Center using the Zoom webinar platform.
 All sessions will be captioned, recorded and archived.

 This program is delivered via both webinar platform and via telephone (additional charges may apply).
 Real-time captioning is available via the webinar platform.